 Preparing for TLS 1.2 in Office 365 and Office 365 GCC

-To provide the best-in-class encryption to our customers, Microsoft plans to discontinue the support for Transport Layer Security (TLS) versions 1.0 and 1.1 in Office 365 and Office 365 GCC as of June 2020.
+To provide the best-in-class encryption to our customers, Microsoft plans to deprecate Transport Layer Security (TLS) versions 1.0 and 1.1 in Office 365 and Office 365 GCC as of June 2020.

 We understand that the security of your data is important, and we're committed to transparency about changes that may affect your use of the TLS service.